MicrosoftDocs/well-architected/well-architected/ai/get-started.md

 - **Generative AI** uses machine learning to autonomously create new content.
 It includes language models that can be customized with user data or used as services like Azure OpenAI.
 For example, GPT, a type of language model, specializes in mimicking human conversational language and is ideal for chat and natural language experiences.

-  Use cases: Generative AI can produce articles, stories, art, generate synthetic data to balance datasets, and make chatbots more human-like.
+  Use cases: Generative AI can produce articles, stories, and art, generate synthetic data to balance datasets, and make chatbots more human-like.

 - **Discriminative AI** uses explicit programming to perform specific tasks based on rules and algorithms.
 It can be divided into: